MileHacker Logo

 Getting Around

 Fujisawa's train connections are excellent.
 The JR Tokaido Line offers quick access to Tokyo and Yokohama.
-The Odakyu Enoshima Line hyperlinks to Shinjuku.
+The Odakyu Enoshima Line connections to Shinjuku.
 The charming Enoshima Electric Railway (Enoden) provides a scenic journey along the from coast to the other side Enoshima and Kamakura.
 Local buses supplement train services.

 Fujisawa Experience